-The Research Support Team maintains a proposal worklist to track all proposals (external and internal; lead and subawards) led by CPH PIs.
-The PI notifies their GM as soon as they begin to consider submitting as the lead for a proposal (Table 1) or for a subaward (Table 2).
+The CPH Office of Research maintains a proposal worklist to track all proposals (external and internal; lead and subawards) led by CPH PIs.
+The PI notifies their GM as soon as they begin to consider submitting a proposal and at least 8 weeks before the published due date (Table 1).
 It is better to provide early notification, rather than delay in notifying, even if the plans for submission are not certain.
 The PI provides the funding opportunity announcement (FOA) (e.g., request for applications or program announcement) with the notification.

-Occasionally, FOAs are released with short lead times and the decision to submit a proposal is made close to a deadline; the Research Support Team will do their best to accommodate these.
+Occasionally, FOAs are released with short lead times and the decision to submit a proposal is made close to a deadline; the Office of Research will do their best to accommodate these.
 However, late notifications may result in the inability to accommodate the proposal submission and may require its delay until the next standard due date.
-If there is not another standard due date, the Team will try to accommodate the proposal but cannot guarantee this.
+If there is not another standard due date, the Office of Research will try to accommodate the proposal but cannot guarantee this.

 The timeline strikes a balance between flexibility for the PI and sufficient time for the GM and SPOs to ensure quality review and submission.
-The Director of Research Support will consider requests for exceptions to the timelines on a case-by-case basis by assessing the team's workload and whether the proposal can be accommodated without jeopardizing other proposals in the worklist that have followed the timeline deadlines.
-Among the exceptions to the timeline, submissions from untenured faculty and those responding to new FOAs that did not provide 6 weeks of lead time will be prioritized over others.
+The Director of the CPH Office of Research will consider requests for exceptions to the timeline on a case-by-case basis by assessing the team's workload and whether the proposal can be accommodated without jeopardizing other proposals in the worklist that have followed the timeline deadlines.
+Among the exceptions to the timeline, submissions from untenured faculty and those responding to new FOAs that did not provide 8 weeks of lead time will be prioritized over others.
+If a PI shows a repeated pattern of late notification and missing timeline deadlines, the Director of the Office of Research will inform the PI's supervisor and Associate Dean of Research (ADR) and request that they meet with the PI to resolve this.

 Table 1.
-Timeline for proposal development as lead
+CPH timeline for proposal development, as lead or subcontract